EllaW34/hello-world/README.md

 Here is another change to the project before I commit it.

 This is the 3rd commit I am making toward the project.

+Now I am editing my code on a local copy.